celdond/Survey-Page/README.md

 ## Viewing the Page

-Clone the repository locally and open the html file using a modern, up-to-date browser.
+Clone the repository locally and open the index.html file using a modern, up-to-date browser.